jaeksoft/opensearchserver/src/doc/en/documentation/api%7Capplication_programming_interface%7C4/api_v2/document%7Cinserting_and_deleting_documents/injection%7cinsert_document_in_an_index/put_json%7Cinserting_documents_using_JSON%7C1.md

-Use this API to create or update document in the index.
+Use this API to create or update documents in the index.

 **Requirement:** OpenSearchServer v1.5